cjoakim/azure-cosmosdb/presentations/1_01_azure.md

 ## Marketplace

-> Search from a rich catalog of more than 17,000 certified apps and services, deploy seamlessly, and simplify billing with a single bill for all Microsoft and third-party solutions.
+> Search from a rich catalog of more than **17,000 certified apps and services**, deploy seamlessly, and simplify billing with a single bill for all Microsoft and third-party solutions.

 See Azure Portal.